Please view our Student Handbook for the most updated policies.

 Residence hall floor meetings

 Housing assignments are made for one academic year.
 Approval from the Office of Residence Life is required to change rooms.
-A resident wishing to do so must follow this link to the Room Change Request Form.
+A resident wishing to do so must complete the Room Change Form located on their myStevens Housing & Dining Portal.
 No move is to take place without permission from the Office of Residence Life.
 During the first 2 weeks and last 2 weeks of each semester, room changes will not be permitted.
 Failure to follow proper procedures may result in a fine or judicial proceeding.
 Keys may never be exchanged by residents.
 Keys are only issued by Office of Residence Life staff.

 Stevens housing students are expected to manage and minimize their utility use.
 Leased housing units in excess of the monthly average for utility use will receive notification of the overages and may be charged the difference in the cost for each month.